 I highly recommend getting the canteens made to work with this filter.
 Sure sucking up water like you do with a Lifestraw will get you out of a tight position but the canteen just has to be filled and then you can start drinking water through the top of the filter.

 This also means you can fill up a few bags and keep on going down the trail which can be especially important when you are not sure where your next water point will be.
-Of course this is is dependent on being able to get the water in the canteen itself which as explained can be a challenge at low volume water sources.
+Of course, this is dependent on being able to get the water in the canteen itself which as explained can be a challenge at low volume water sources.

 If you are not used to the idea of always having to screw a filter on a water bottle you would want to be careful about carrying bags of unfiltered water.
 It is so easy to be on autopilot and just reach for that bottle and take a drink.